AutoRepoReviewITPD/AutoRepoReview/docs/ai-usage.md

 ## Sprint 1
 - Generating site on GitHub Pages for the documentation: setting up MkDocs configuration, GitHub Actions workflow, and creating the documentation site structure
 - Transcribing and summarizing the meeting recording
+- Providing guidance how to set up GitHub Porjects
+- Strucuting and formating meeting docuemnts